Stacked Stone Accent Wall - Corner Design

 Rachel knew exactly what she wanted to do.
 She wanted to transform that corner of the room into a stone-lined fireplace nook - where the wood burning stove would look totally in character.
 The challenge was: How to install actual stone on a modern home made with drywall and framing.

 The answer wasn't to use actual stone at all.
-While doing research, Rachel came across our website and realized that our stacked stone in birchwood color was exactly what she was looking for.
+While doing research, Rachel came across our website and realized that our Colorado Dry Stack in the Birchwood color was exactly what she was looking for.

 Our stone panels are designed using molds taken from real stacked stone walls.
 We then use an innovative molding technique to recreate the rich, three-dimensional texture of those walls in lightweight, durable polyurethane foam.
 The result is a flat panel that can be installed directly onto existing drywall or brick - instantly providing a look that's practically indistinguishable from real stone.